To Pee or Not to Pee

 I’m not sure if this topic is controversial or embarrassing or just something people don’t really like to talk about, heck I almost wrote it under a pseudonym just in case.
 I have a feeling that everyone has a different idea of what to do.
-Since my blog caters to a lot of new hikers I will give you my thoughts.
+Since my blog caters to a lot of new hikers I will give you my thoughts on whether to Pee or Not to Pee.

 Some of the trails are long and while you sweat a lot you are also drinking a lot of water to get your fluids back.
 A lot of trails that I go to have a pit toilet or some sort of facilities available when you get to the trail head but 4-6 hours of calling upon nature it is only natural for nature to call back.